wooodiest/HouseholdBudget/README.md

 * 📁 **Custom Categories**
   Create, rename, and delete user-specific categories for better financial organization (e.g., Food, Transport, Rent).

+* 📤 Receipt Uploads
+  Upload photos of receipts directly from the app.
+Images are stored in Azure Blob Storage, then processed using Azure Document Intelligence.
+Extracted transaction data is automatically interpreted and can be used to add new transactions with    minimal user input.

+* 🧠 AI-Powered OCR Integration
+  The app integrates with Azure's Document Intelligence service to extract relevant information (amount, date, vendor, etc.) from uploaded receipt images.
+This allows users to quickly digitize expenses and reduce manual input.

 * 📊 **Monthly Summaries**
   View comprehensive summaries of income and expenses for each calendar month.